hnguyen0428/style_checker/README.md

 In strict mode, number of spaces used for indenting is enforced to be 2 spaces.

+For inline comments, the comment should always start with // followed by a space.

 For more information, refer to the Google Style Guide.

 ## sstyle.py